inveniosoftware/invenio-access/docs/overview.rst

 In order to protect a resource, you will usually create a new permission which will require one or more action needs.
 This new permission and the action needs are usually expressed explicitly in the source code.
-In particular note that Invenio usually always protect resources via action needs instead of user and role needs.
+In particular note that Invenio usually always protects resources via action needs instead of user and role needs.

 Granting access
 ---------------
 Subjects (users, roles and system roles) are assigned actions.
 E.g. a user or a role can be assigned the action "read record".
-If the action has parameters, then the assignment of the action to the subject can for *any* parameters or for a *specific* parameter (e.g. read *any* record vs read record *42*).
+If the action has parameters, then it can be assigned to the subject for *any* parameters or for a *specific* parameter (e.g. read *any* record vs read record *42*).

 Identity
 --------
 The last entity to cover is an identity.
-During request handling any user (authenticated as well as unauthenticated) is represented as an **identity**.
+During request handling any user (authenticated or unauthenticated) is represented as an **identity**.
 The identity is used to express the *set of needs* that the *current user* provides.
 It is solely an abstraction layer on top of users and roles such that we do not have to care if actions are assigned directly to a user or